-• Provide high-quality curriculum and instruction in a supportive and effective learning environment that enables the participating children to meet the State's student academic achievement standards as follows:
+Provide high-quality curriculum and instruction in a supportive and effective learning environment that enables the participating children to meet the State's student academic achievement standards as follows:

-- All classroom teachers are highly qualified, they are either certified in their content area or on a certification plan. - All teachers teach the Texas Essential Knowledge Skills (TEKS). - Teachers follow the APV-FFL adopted curriculum. - Teachers use best practices to increase rigor in the classroom. - Hold parent-teacher conferences (at least annually) during which this contract will be discussed as it relates to the individual child's achievement. - Parents may request to schedule appointments with teachers during their conference periods. - Appointment requests may be made with the receptionist or via ClassDojo with the teachers. - Teachers may request parent-teacher conferences to discuss academic progress. - Provide parents with reports on their children's academic progress as follows:
+- All classroom teachers are highly qualified, they are either certified in their content area or on a certification plan. - All teachers teach the Texas Essential Knowledge Skills (TEKS). - Teachers follow the APV-FFL adopted curriculum. - Teachers use best practices to ensure a rigorous education. - All teachers will implement the Project Based Learning (PBL) and Science, Technology, Engineering and Math STEM programs following the guidelines and expectations set by APV-FFL. - Hold parent-teacher conferences (at least annually) during which this contract will be discussed as it relates to the individual child's achievement. - Parents may request to schedule appointments with teachers during their conference periods. - Appointment requests may be made with the receptionist or via ClassDojo with the teachers. - Teachers may request parent-teacher conferences to discuss academic progress, discipline issues or any other factor affecting the wellbeing of the student. - Provide parents with reports on their children's academic progress as follows: